potepongchaikul/Udac-Git-project/README.md

 Date created: Monday 19 May 2025

 ### Description
-This repository is created as part of the final project in _Introduction to Version Control_ course
+This repository is created as part of the final project in _Introduction to Version Control_ course.
+The aim is to host commits made in a simulated work environment where there are two or more people doing different tasks in different branches.

 ### Files used
 - `bikeshare.py`